Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

 \begin{proof} As in the proof of Lemma~\ref{lem:GijINR}, it is enough to notice that $\langle G_{\gamma_L},G_{\gamma_R}\rangle=G_\gamma$. \end{proof}

-\begin{remark} Note a simple $2$-bounded loop that skips vertical leg $i$ and travels once in the top and the bottom horizontals legs of Gates $i$ and $i+1$ must travel top and bottom horizontal legs in the opposite direction, otherwise it can not be a closed loop. \end{remark}
+\begin{remark} Note a non-selfintersecting $2$-bounded loop that skips vertical leg $i$ and travels once along the top and the bottom horizontal legs of Gates $i$ and $i+1$ must travel along the top and bottom horizontal legs in the opposite directions, otherwise it can not be a closed loop. \end{remark}

-\begin{defn} We call a simple $2$-bounded loop \emph{maximal} if it travels every edge exactly twice: once in each direction. \end{defn}
+\begin{defn} We call a connected non-selfintersecting $2$-bounded loop {\bf maximal} if it travels every edge exactly twice: once in each direction. \end{defn}